cypraeno/csr-schema/docs/primitive.md

 # Primitives
 **Latest CSR version: `0.1.3`**

-Primitives only have one material.
+CSR files support primitives, which are geometric shapes with only one material.

 ## Quads
 Quads are a type of `Primitive` defined as a flat plane in 3D space.